-(1) A block cut-off value of 0.5 g/t Au was applied to all resource blocks.
+(1) A block cut-off value of 0.5 gpt Au was applied to all resource blocks.
 All numbers are rounded.

-The current resource covers only a small portion of the property so there is excellent potential for expansion.
+The current resource covers only a small portion of the Property with excellent potential for expansion.
 The deposit remains open in three lateral directions and at depth, showing strong mineralization along its edges.

 The PEA's conceptual approach encompasses a "Phase I" starter open cut for mining at 1,000 tpd with subsequent low impact and low cost gravity-only processing.
 Upon successful completion of Phase I, the Company plans to systematically install and operate three additional similar plants over a four-year schedule with a cumulative production rate of 3,500 tpd to 4,000 tpd.
 Conceptually, additional processing plants are expected to be financed through operating cash flow.
-The project has several potential opportunities to accelerate PEA-defined production once initial success in Phase I is achieved.
+The Project has several potential opportunities to accelerate and improve upon the PEA-defined production once initial success in Phase I is achieved.
+These opportunities include: